cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/index.rst

   MapReduce programs, Spark programs, workflows, and custom services
 - :doc:`Configuration: <configuration>` retrieving the CDAP and HBase configurations
 - :doc:`Preferences: <preferences>` setting, retrieving, and deleting preferences
-- :doc:`Artifact: <artifact>` deploying artifacts and retrieving detail about plugins available to artifacts and classes contained in artifacts
+- :doc:`Artifact: <artifact>` deploying artifacts and retrieving details about plugins available to artifacts and classes contained within artifacts
 - :doc:`Stream: <stream>` sending data events to a stream or to inspect the contents of a stream
 - :doc:`Dataset: <dataset>` interacting with datasets, dataset modules, and dataset types
 - :doc:`Query: <query>` sending ad-hoc queries to CDAP datasets